edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 float Invader::speed;
 ```

-We can access these variables anywhere like so 'invader::speed = 20.f'.
+We can access these variables anywhere like so 'Invader::speed = 20.f' and it will update the speed of ALL invaders at the same time.
+Why not try putting this in your Load() or Reset() functions in main.cpp to see how it works?

 ### Invader Update